 A shop system with a modular headless approach is particularly promising for fast-growing companies that want an agile and adaptable solution.
 The system can grow with them and thus always meets the latest requirements.
 Companies that are growing internationally or are active in a fast-paced industry also benefit from the flexibility of this approach.

 However, a modular headless system can also be highly demanding in terms of resources – especially if you have to maintain the system yourself, as in the case of an on-premise solution, for example.
-As the front end and back end are developed and maintained independently the flexibility is increased but it may require a certain number of developers to make it possible.
+As the front end and back end are developed and maintained independently, the flexibility is increased but it may require a certain number of developers to make it possible.
 Cloud solutions, on the other hand, require far less in-house effort.
 They are maintained by the provider and hosting is included.

 For companies, the transition can also entail some structural and cultural changes.
 Since individual modules are largely independent of each other, it often pays to have smaller, agile teams with clearly defined scopes of responsibility.
 In some cases, this will require restructuring, which takes some time.
-New roles will be created and appointed, and employees may need to specialise even more.
+New roles will be created and appointed, and employees may need to specialize even more.
 This transformation is a challenge, but also a great opportunity.

 As always, it's important to weigh things up carefully: What is the total cost of ownership and what are the benefits of the transition?
 Is the change still worthwhile on closer examination?
 In addition to the current situation, the long-term strategy also plays a role.
 For example, is an expansion planned in the next few years?
 Or are changes emerging on the market that could make a modular approach indispensable?
 If so, an early transition is advisable to ensure a competitive advantage.